Now I offer photos, slides, magazines, railroadiana, etc. You can find it at Ebay as trinitydon .

 West of Madison there were several branches including one to Prairie du Sac on the Wisconsin River.
 In later years, the next door neighbor, Sauk City, was given first billing.

 The Superior Division went from Milwaukee to the Upper Peninsula of Michigan.
 Thiensville was served by the Milwaukee Electric interurban, and I got a picture of the station the week before the competition quit.
+It was built about 1871, and it was rebuilt but apparently without indoor plumbing.
+There was a load of telephone poles which shifted and knocked the station from the foundation in 1965.
+It collapsed totally.
+Fortunately no one was in it.

 The next station was Cedarburg which I also photographed while riding the interurban a week before it quit.